Product was successfully added to your shopping cart.

-The sandwich is the ubiquitous American food.
+The sandwich is the iconic American food.
 Slap some protein, vegetables, and condiments inside two pieces of bread and you’ve got yourself a meal, or a good portion of one.

-But the modern day sandwich, like much of our diet, is completely dead.
-Bread made from ill-processed wheat contains pasteurized cheese, processed meats, and over-seasoned condiments.
-Because of this many people steer away from enjoying sandwiches for health reasons.
+But because a sandwich is often made with bread processed wheat, pasteurized cheese with additives, processed meats, and over-seasoned condiments with undesirable ingredients, many people steer away from enjoying sandwiches for health reasons.

-Thankfully we can look back to traditionally prepared foods to find that the sandwich was once teeming with life in the form of cultured foods.
-In fact those two cornerstones of a good sandwich - bread and cheese - are one of the most commonly cultured foods in all of history.
+Thankfully we can look back to traditionally prepared foods to create sandwichs teeming with life in the form of cultured foods.
+In fact those two cornerstones of a good sandwich — bread and cheese — are some of the most commonly cultured foods in all of history.

-So let’s throw off the industrialized, pasteurized lifeless lunch and put together a cultured sandwich, shall we?
+So throw off the industrialized, pasteurized, hum-drum lunch and put together a cultured sandwich!

 By definition, a sandwich must contain a bread product of some sort.
 You could make it a tortilla, a bagel, an English muffin, or a good old country-style loaf.
 Whichever wrapper you choose, make your sandwich with a cultured one.

-Your best bet for a more nutrient-dense fermented option is sourdough or sprouted bread (or both!).
+Your best bet for a more nutrient-dense fermented option is sourdough or sprouted bread, or both.
 Use this basic sourdough bread using sprouted flour for the ultimate cultured sandwich bread.
 Or, try your hand at a gluten-free sourdough for a sandwich treat.

 Meat, Cheese, and Beans

-And then, of course, there is the cheese.
-This can be a tangy, pungent and yes, cultured addition to your sandwich.
-Be sure that your cheese actually contains cultures, whether doing so by reading a label or making your own with cultures you can purchase.
+Cheese can be a tangy, pungent, and cultured addition to your sandwich.
+Be sure that your cheese actually contains cultures, whether by reading the label or making your own with cultures you can purchase.

 Lacto-fermented vegetables are a wonderful addition to any sandwich.
 The tangy, salty flavor of these cultured veggies is a lovely contrast to creamy cheese and fresh tomatoes or lettuce.
-Try any of the following on your sandwich:
+Try one of these on your sandwich:

 Beef up your condiments by using lacto-fermented versions such as: